 The Erasmus Programme is a student exchange programme that has been operating in the European Union (EU) since 1987.
 Erasmus serves students in the UK and across the EU, providing you with foreign exchange options at some of the continent's best universities.
-At any given time, over 4,000 students are involved in the Erasmus programme, and since its inception, over 3 million have taken part.
-To help you become one of them, we here at The Complete University Guide are here to help:
+At any given time, over 4,000 students are involved in the Erasmus programme.
+Since its inception, over three million have taken part.
+To help you become one of them, the Complete University Guide is here to help.

 When and how long can you go for?

 - If you're studying at another EU university, you'll be allowed to stay for a minimum of three months, and a maximum of 12.

 - You can only take advantage of the Erasmus programme once you're in your second year of study or later.

 - There are over 1,000 institutions that are partners of the Erasmus scheme, so there is certainly no shortage of options!

 - A year abroad can often be directly linked to your course, or even be a mandatory requirement.
 In these circumstances you'll often need to spend your time abroad in a specific country.
 For example, if you're studying a foreign language at university, you'll more than likely need to take an Erasmus placement in a country that speaks that language.

 - If you're interested in studying on the Erasmus programme, you should contact your academic adviser or your university's Erasmus office as soon as possible.